karencfisher/chat_agent/README.md

 ## About

 This is building a conversational AI agent, integrating ideas about autonomous agents and [ReAct](https://react-lm.github.io/).
+It can take complex or even vague tasks, and use external tools to accomplish it using logical steps.

 The ultimate goal is to have a friendly, empathic, and helpful virtual assistant that can run in the background as one works.

-It's primary modality is to use voice, with the ability to also display useful information on one's screen.
+It's primary modality is intended to use voice, with the ability to also display useful information on one's screen.
 For example, if the agent has performed an online search and summarizes the information it found, it can also provide you with the relevant URLs it consulted and, on request, open one or more of the links in your local